ajwills72/rmip/docs/psyc520moduleoutline.md

 ## Teaching Arrangements

 Two two-hour workshops per week, for 12 weeks.
-Students work in small groups (about 7) within large workshops of about 100 students and smaller workshops of about 50 students.
+Students work in small groups (about 7) within large workshops of a about 100 students.
 Each workshop is run sufficient times to accommodate the whole cohort.
-In each week, the first (large) workshop will be staffed by one lead teacher and four teaching assistants, and the second (small) workshop will be staffed by two teaching assistants.
+In each week, the first (large) workshop will be staffed by one lead teacher and four teaching assistants, and the second (small) workshop will be staffed only by teaching assistants.
 The same staff members are present every week.
-A brief summary of the provisional schedule for each week is below; a much more detailed guide may be found on the [Research Methods in Practice](https://ajwills72.github.io/rmip) website.
+A brief summary of the provisional schedule for each week is below; a much more detailed guide may be found on the [Research Methods in Practice](https://ajwills72.github.io/rmip/rmip2.html) website.

 ## Assessment